-Commissioner initiated investigations
+Commissioner initiated complaints

 This is an important power as it enables the Commissioner to investigate conduct that is improper or unsatisfactory where clients and/or witnesses may not be sufficiently aware of proper legal practices to raise a complaint.
 Conduct outside of legal practice may also be deemed inappropriate.
 Accordingly this is a significant consumer protection power.

-Types of Commissioner initiated investigations
+Types of Commissioner initiated complaints

 - where a disciplinary complaint is withdrawn and the Commissioner considers that the investigation should continue